Nubuki-all/Enc/README.md

-download - download a file or link to bot upload - upload from a local directory or link rename - rename a video file/link mux - remux a file get - get current ffmpeg code set - set custom ffmpeg code
+download - download a file or link to bot upload - upload from a local directory or link rename - rename a video file/link mediainfo - get the media info of a replied file/link mux - remux a file get - get current ffmpeg code set - set custom ffmpeg code